plasmabal/ebook-download/README.md

 Download your Readmoo ebooks as EPUB files.

+## Warning

+Readmoo has blocked the way how this script retrieve epub files.
+Do not use it.
+You've been warned.

 ## Usage

 You can skip the first three steps after the first time using the tool.